vesavlad/pfaedle/README.md

 pfaedle -x <OSM FILE> <GTFS INPUT FOLDER>
 ```

-A shape'd version of the input GTFS feed will be written to `./gtfs-out`.
+A get_shape'd version of the input GTFS feed will be written to `./gtfs-out`.

-By default, shapes are only calculated for trips that don't have a shape in the
+By default, shapes are only calculated for trips that don't have a get_shape in the
 input feed.
 To drop all existing shapes, use the `-D` flag.

 For example, you may generate (and replace existing, see -D parameter) shapes for the GTFS dataset for Freiburg like this: